 presenting a balanced summary of the findings.

 High quality systematic reviews of complex questions can involve large teams of researchers and can take months or even years to complete.
-It is accepted good practice to have at least two researchers working on any systematic review to minimize bias in the selection of studies -- Cochrane Collaboration reviews for instance cannot be produced by individuals as the selection of studies for eligibility and data extraction has to be performed by at least two people independently.
+It is accepted good practice to have at least two researchers working on any systematic review to minimize bias in the selection of studies — Cochrane Collaboration reviews, for instance, cannot be produced by individuals working alone, as the selection of studies for eligibility and data extraction has to be performed by at least two people independently.

 You can read further information about systematic reviews in the following links: